duganchen/electron-react-typescript-boilerplate/README.md

 Click the "Ping the main process" button, and you'll see "ping" in the console.
 That confirms that the main (Electron) and renderer (React) processes are communicating properly.

 You've have live-reloading in the renderer process because it's being served by react-scripts.
 To see changes in the main process, restart electron.
+You can use Watchmen or entr to automatically do that when the source files change.

 ## Setting Up VSCode Debugging